ob1lan/Cybersecurity-Training/Encryption-101.md

 ## Conclusion
 Try to answer those 2 questions to make sure you understood the differences between the encyption types:
 - When is it best to use symmetric encryption?
-- When is it best to use assymetric encryption?
+- When is it best to use asymmetric encryption?

 ## Further Reading
 - [How HTTPS works](https://www.youtube.com/watch?v=w0QbnxKRD0w)